akveo/nebular/docs/articles/security/acl-configuration.md

 }
 ```

-And let's add an `if` statement to the `Post Comment` button, so that it is only shown when permitted:
+And let's add an `if` statement to the `Post Comment` button so that it is only shown when permitted:

 ```typescript
 @Component({